Inverness: Administrative history

 The burgh of Inverness was abolished in 1975 under the Local Government (Scotland) Act 1973, which abolished Scotland's counties, burghs and landward districts and replaced them with a two-tier system of regions and districts.
 Inverness therefore became part of the larger Inverness district, which was one of eight districts within the Highland region.
-The Inverness district covered the area of the former burgh plus an extensive rural area around the city, being the area of the two former landward districts of Inverness (covering the rural area generally east of Loch Ness and Inverness itself) and Aird (covering the area generally west of Inverness and Loch Ness.
+The Inverness district covered the area of the former burgh plus an extensive rural area around the city, being the area of the two former landward districts of Inverness (covering the rural area generally east of Loch Ness and Inverness itself) and Aird (covering the area generally west of Inverness and Loch Ness).
 The District Council was based at Inverness Town House on the High Street in the centre of Inverness, which had been completed in 1882 for the old Town Council.

 The districts and regions created in 1975 were abolished in 1996, under the Local Government etc. (Scotland) Act 1994 and replaced with single-tier council areas.
 The Highland region became one of the new council areas.

 The Highland Council has a number of area committees for debating local matters.
 One of the committees is called the City of Inverness Area Committee, comprising the councillors who represent the wards which broadly correspond to the pre-1996 Inverness District.
-The area committee choses one of its members to take the title of Provost of Inverness.
+The area committee chooses one of its members to take the title of Provost of Inverness.